 About

-In the early 2000’s, their writing as Rocko Bulldagger was published in the anthologies That’s Revolting!
-Queer Strategies for Resisting Assimilation and Nobody Passes: Rejecting the Rules of Gender and Conformity by Mattilda Bernstein Sycamore.
+In the early 2000s, their writing as Rocko Bulldagger appeared in That’s Revolting!
+Queer Strategies for Resisting Assimilation and Nobody Passes: Rejecting the Rules of Gender and Conformity, both edited by Mattilda Bernstein Sycamore.
+They completed the Rockwood Art of Leadership training in 2005 and remain committed to deep collaboration, spiritual resilience, and collective healing.

 All images on this site are my personal photography